 Acceptance rates are the percentage of applicants who are admitted into an MBA program.
 They tell you how competitive a school is and how likely your MBA application is to be successful.

-Stanford’s MBA acceptance rate is 8.9%, making Stanford the world’s most competitive MBA program.
-In 2020, 7,324 people applied to the full-time MBA at Stanford Graduate School of Business, but only 651 got accepted.
+Stanford’s MBA acceptance rate is 6.2% on average, making Stanford the world’s most competitive MBA program.
+The most recent data shows 7,367 people applied to the full-time MBA at Stanford Graduate School of Business but only 455 got accepted.

-Fewer still made the Stanford MBA class of 2022, with 436 enrolled (an enrollment rate of 6%).
+Fewer still enrolled in the Stanford MBA class—only 426 (an enrollment rate of 6%).
 Schools will always admit more candidates than they enroll, with many accepting offers from other schools or dropping out.

 Register for free to continue reading